dart-lang/build/docs/build_yaml_format.md

 To construct a key, you join the package and name with a `|`, so for instance the `bar` builder in the `foo` package would be referenced like this `foo:bar`.

-When referring to builders in the current package, you can omit the package and start with a `|` instead, so the above example could be shorted to `|bar`.

-Additionally, for any builder you can omit the target name, and it will be defaulted to the package name, so `foo` would become `foo|foo`.